stevemats/TicTacToe/README.md

     tictactoe.exe
    ```

+- Your executable will have a name similar to your script name if you compiled with CSC.
+In this case it is 'tictactoe.exe'.

 2. Follow the on-screen instructions to select the board size, choose player symbols, and make moves.

-3. Enjoy playing the game.
+3. Enjoy playing the with a friend.

 ## Improvable Areas(Feel free to create a PR):